 Research background

-Whether regional lymphadenectomy (RL) can improve prognosis in patients with T1b gallbladder cancer (GBC) hasn’t be settled.
+Whether regional lymphadenectomy (RL) can improve prognosis in patients with T1b gallbladder cancer (GBC) remains a subject of debate.

 Research motivation

 To date, controversy persisted on whether RL should be routinely performed in T1b GBC.
 It’s necessary to provide evidence for the standardized treatment for GBC.